 What are UK Forums?

-UK Forums do slightly different things than Mattermost - here's a summary:
+UK Forums have a slightly different purpose to Mattermost – here's a summary:

 Mattermost is for:

-- chat, that gets lost quickly in the stream of messages
+- instant chat, that may sometimes be lost in the stream of messages

 - asking someone for help

 - focused discussions

 - asking specific questions or finding a specific topic